MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-report-server-database-connection-ssrs-configuration-manager.md

 The service account is a trusted account that provides a low-maintenance approach to managing a report server database connection.
 Because the service account uses Windows integrated security to make the connection, the credentials don't have to be stored.
 However, if you then change the service account password or identity, be sure to use the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool to make the change.
 The tool automatically updates the database permissions to use the revised account information.
 For more information, see [Configure the report server service account (Report Server Configuration Manager)](../../reporting-services/install-windows/configure-the-report-server-service-account-ssrs-configuration-manager.md).

-If you configure the database connection to use the service account, the account must have network permissions if the report server database is on a remote computer.
-Don't use the service account if the report server database is on a different domain, behind a firewall, or if you're using workgroup security instead of domain security.
+If you configure the database connection to use the service account and the report server database is on a remote computer, the account must have network permissions.
+Don't use the service account if the report server database is on a different domain, behind a firewall, or if you use workgroup security instead of domain security.
 Use a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database user account instead.

 If you configure the instance of the [!INCLUDE[ssDE](../../includes/ssde-md.md)] for Windows Authentication, ensure the instance is in the same domain or a trusted domain with the report server computer.
 You can then configure the connection to use the service account.
 Alternatively, you can use a domain user account that you manage as a connection property through the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool.
 If the database server is in a different domain, or if you use workgroup security, configure the connection to use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database sign-in credentials.
 In this case, be sure to encrypt the connection.

 ### Use a Windows user account

 You can specify a Windows user account for the report server connection to the report server database.
-If you use a local or domain account, Update the report server database connection every time you change the password or the account.
+If you use a local or domain account, update the report server database connection every time you change the password or the account.
 Always use the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool to update the connection.

 ### Use SQL Server sign-in credentials

 You can specify one set of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] sign-in credentials to connect to the report server database.
-If you use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] authentication and the report server database is on a remote computer, use IPSec to help secure the transmission of data between the servers.
+If you use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] authentication, and the report server database is on a remote computer, use IPSec to help secure the transmission of data between the servers.
 If you use database sign-in credentials, update the report server database connection every time you change the password or the account.

 ## Database permissions

-Accounts used to connect to the report server database are granted the following roles.
+Accounts used to connect to the report server database are granted the following roles:

 | Database | Role |
 |------|----------|